plone/volto/docs/source/addons/index.md

 ### Loading addon configuration

-As a convenience, an addon can export configuration functions that can mutate, in-place, the overall Volto's configuration registry.
+As a convenience, an addon can export configuration functions that can mutate, in-place, the overall Volto configuration registry.
 An addon can export multiple configurations methods, making it possible to selectively choose which specific addon functionality you want to load.